chendrak/EasyCards/Thunderstore/README.md

   "ModSource": "Your Mod Name Here",
   "Stats": [
     {
-      // Internal name of your new card
+      // Internal name of your new card.
+This needs to be unique.
+      // Consider using a prefix for all your cards.
       // Required
-      "Name": "Card1",
+      "Name": "CCP_Card1",

       // The path to the image you want displayed on the card.
-      // This needs to be inside the `EasyCards\Assets` folder.
+      // This path is relative to where your json file is on your hard drive.
       // Note: Most of the games card assets are 32x32 pixels.
       // Required
       "TexturePath": "CustomCardPack/Card1.png",